The True History of “The Rule of Thirds”

 If that range wasn’t impressive enough, he was also writing about photography.
 In all, Wallace released at least ten books on the topic; besides his initial pocket book, there was Enjoy your Photography (1954), Photography all the Year Round (1955), The Complete Book of Photography (1958), Making Photography Pay (1959), The Junior Photographer (1961), Photographing People (1962), Photography (1963), The Complete Book of Color Photography (1963), and The New Photographer (1964).

 In his early photography books he hardly mentioned any rules, and only suggested moving the subject out of the center toward those lines and cross-hairs.
-In The Complete Book of Photography (1958) we first see an important modification of this originally useful “rule of thirds” tip.
-While it remained unnamed here, he created the subtle shift in emphasis from moving a subject from the center (which he also stated) to a more exacting placement on the crosshairs — “the points where the thirds intersect are strong positions for the placing for the most important part of the subject…” He was appropriately fuzzy about the the thirds in some ways, and also was clear that composition was “to a large extent a personal thing” and “you need not follow the rules slavishly,” although his caveat was that it’s personal unless you want to appeal to a larger audience, and then you must follow the rules.
+In The Complete Book of Photography (1958) we first see an important modification in the way he describes his “rule of thirds” tip.
+While it remained unnamed here, he endorsed the subtle shift in emphasis from moving a subject from the center (which he also stated) to a more exacting placement on the crosshairs — “the points where the thirds intersect are strong positions for the placing for the most important part of the subject…” His shift wasn’t out of the blue—throughout the prior decades, articles in British photography journals might have described the rule this way.
+But Carlton had a popular audience.

-By the 1950s the prevailing wisdom on the topic from the few working pictorialists was to move subjects out of the center of photos, the actual rule of thirds.
+By the 1950s the prevailing wisdom on the topic from the few working pictorialists was to move subjects out of the center of photos, the more reasonable rule of thirds.
 While Haile had proposed that positioning of elements in frame should follow the proportions of the Golden Mean, that specific pictorialist notion was unrepeated and impossible to find mentioned in any other writings.
 The bulk of photographic interest was with the modernists, and a style articulated by Cartier-Bresson that dispelled the myths of these formal notions.
 But the mistake was initiated.

 Artists and academics still paid little attention.
 A review of the distinguished photography journal Aperture shows no conversations regarding any of these topics — the Golden Mean, the rule of thirds, and so forth—throughout the decades of the 1950s and 1960s.